 Now you can easily evaluate these markets with The Outlook for Medical Devices in Western Europe.
 Each report provides individual and highly-detailed analysis of the market, looking at the key regulatory, political, economic and corporate developments in the wider context of market structure, service and access

 The UK has one of the largest medical device markets in the world, valued at US$9.0 billion in 2011.
 The domestic market vies with France as the second largest in Europe behind Germany.
 Per capita expenditure is equal to US$144.
-The UK market for medical devices is predicted to increase by 3.6% per annum to attain a value of US$10.8 billion by 2016.
+The UK market for medical devices is predicted to increase by 3.5% per annum to attain a value of US$10.1 billion by 2016.
 The growth of the UK medical device market is predominantly import-led as many domestic manufacturers are not able to rapidly adjust to changes in demand.
-This led to a succession of trade deficits since 2001.
+This led to a trade deficit for the seventh year in succession in 2008.
 The import market has not been immune to the recession, however.
-It has faltered since mid 2008, and the US$ total in 2011 was lower than that in 2007.
+It has faltered since mid 2008, and the

 To order this report: